 -

-Reviewers call out the built in storage slot for the ground coffee scoop as a small but very practical touch that keeps accessories from getting lost and helps the machine feel neatly organized.
+Reviewers call out the built in storage under the top lid for the ground coffee scoop and hot water spout as a small but very practical touch that keeps accessories handy, prevents them getting lost in a drawer and helps the machine feel neatly organized on the counter.

 -